 Don't fall at the first hurdle either, adds Rachael Steven from Creative Review.
 "Don’t become disheartened or lose faith in yourself if you initially find it quite hard to get into the industry.
 Most of the people I know found it quite difficult at first or even took up lots of different projects or jobs, but they made their way in eventually.
 You’ll find the right people, project or connections, so don’t give up hope!"

 Nathan Cook, global director of Advertising Innovation at Unilever, says you have to stick at it.
 "Keep thinking about your ideas, digging into your areas, researching and crafting the work to an excellent standard and doing so with an enormous amount of passion.
-It would be a shame if this was the last point in your journey.
+It would be a shame if this were the last point in your journey.
 If you have a clear objective about the world that you want to put out, keep going and stay passionate."

 Understand the power of self-promotion